cs4804-24c/a3-Experiment/README.md

 Firebase/Revisit:

 For storing data from ReVisit, we implemented FireBase using the instructions on the website.
+We ran into a few issues with ReCaptcha and CORS that we had to troubleshoot in office hours.
 Through FireBase, we created a collection for our participant responses with each of the participant's responses being stored in a separate document identified by their unique participant ID.
 To export the data from FireBase, we implemented and utilized Rowy (a low-code backend for managing Firebase databases) to export the data to a CSV where it could be further analyzed.

 Testing: In https://andrewsalls.github.io/study-a3/ is where the experiment was conducted.
 We were able to get 22 particpants to take part during this experiment.